-7. Once you have completed your order, click on your username on the top right --> Orders --> Purchases
+7. Once you have completed your order, click on your username on the top right --> Orders --> Purchases personal use only and is not to be shared, reproduced, or distributed in any form.

 DIGITAL LEARNING EXPERIENCES: If a digital learning experience is included in your coursepack, you will be able to go directly to the course through a link on the purchased order.